janiker/Kerner_et_al-2022-Alpine_butterflies_want_to_fly_high/README.md

 ## Content of the repository

 1. __data__:
-    * The raw and processed data of butterfly and plant surveys in 2009 and 2019 used for analysis and the dependent metadata files (.csv)
+    * raw and processed data of butterfly and plant surveys in 2009 and 2019 used for analysis (.csv)
+    * dependent metadata files in subfolder (.csv)

 2. __manuscript__:
     * The markdown document used to create the manuscript including code of data analysis and figures